 The Hopper Prize for Young Poets Runner-Up

-Runner-Up for The Hopper Prize for Young Poets has been awarded to Ellene Glenn Moore, author of the manuscript The Dark Edge of the Bluff, which will be published by Green Writers Press in 2017.
+Runner-Up for The Hopper Prize for Young Poets has been awarded to Ellene Glenn Moore, author of the manuscript The Dark Edge of the Bluff.

 The Dark Edge of the Bluff engages with the mutable nature of memory and its instantiations: memory as artifact, memory as place, memory as story, memory as compulsion.
 The poems tackle a vast geography of recollection—from Fiesole to the Okefenokee to the turnings and obsessions of the author’s mind itself.
 In testing memory’s capacity for multiple truths, and in discovering its inherent limitations, this collection grapples with the simultaneity of memory as an act of self-preservation, self-creation, and relentless re-creation.